jvitorpinto/agmetpy/README.md

 We are working on functions to calculate evapotranspiration by satellite images and to improve the methodology for soil water balance.

 ## References
-ALLEN, R. G. et al. Crop evapotranspiration: Guidelines for computing crop water requirements.
-FAO Irrigation and drainage paper 56, FAO: Rome, 1998.
+ALLEN, R. G. et al. __Crop evapotranspiration: Guidelines for computing crop water requirements__.
+FAO Irrigation and drainage paper 56.
+Rome: Food and Agriculture Organization of the United Nations, 1998.
+Available from: <<https://www.fao.org/3/X0490E/x0490e00.htm>>.
+Access on: 18 Oct.
+2021.